FAQs

 What happens if my treatment provider lowers my dose?

 SUBLOCADE comes in 2 doses: 300 mg and 100 mg.
 Your treatment provider will start with 300 mg to help the medication reach an effective level in your body.
-After 2 months, many will receive a lower dose of 100 mg.
-Some will stay on 300 mg.
+After 2 months at 300 mg monthly, the recommended maintenance dose is 100 mg monthly.
+Some patients may later need a dose increase to 300 mg monthly.
 Your treatment provider will decide what's best.

 The level of medicine in your blood is important.
 Ask your treatment provider about how the delivery system used in SUBLOCADE maintains medicine levels even when the dose is lowered.